 Ms. Naldjieff also represents institutional lenders in connection with commercial and construction loans, which includes the drafting and negotiation of loan documents, review of all applicable due diligence items and ancillary agreements, and the closing.

 Using her vast and varied knowledge of the local real estate market and her perspective as a Miami native, Ms. Naldjieff has successfully guided clients through all phases of the South Florida development process and is also able to provide a national perspective utilizing the firm's nationwide platform and resources.

-Prior to joining Holland & Knight, Ms. Naldjieff worked for a large national housing developer, where she managed various real estate-related legal and transactional issues, including homeowners association (HOA) and condo law, construction law, construction defect law, mechanical lien law, federal lending regulations, community-related litigation, land development, land acquisition, land use and zoning, and residential development.
+Prior to joining Holland & Knight, Ms. Naldjieff worked for a national Fortune 500 housing developer, where she managed various real estate-related legal and transactional issues, including homeowners association (HOA) and condo law, construction law, construction defect law, mechanical lien law, federal lending regulations, community-related litigation, land development, land acquisition, land use and zoning, and residential development.